kongjiyu/dotivra/README.md

-# Dotivra
+# Dotivra - AI Documentation Platform

-A modern React application built with TypeScript, Vite, and Tailwind CSS, featuring rich text editing capabilities with TipTap and Mermaid diagram rendering.
+A modern React application that combines AI-powered documentation generation with rich text editing capabilities.
+Built with TypeScript, Vite, and Tailwind CSS, featuring TipTap editor and Mermaid diagram rendering.

 ## 🚀 Features

+- **AI-Powered Generation**: Leverage advanced AI to automatically generate comprehensive documentation
 - **Rich Text Editor**: Powered by TipTap with floating and bubble menus
 - **Diagram Rendering**: Mermaid diagram support with multiple themes
+- **Document Management**: Dashboard to organize and manage all your documents
+- **Template System**: Pre-built templates for different documentation types
+- **Real-time Collaboration**: Work together with your team in real-time
 - **Modern UI**: Built with Tailwind CSS and Radix UI components
 - **Type Safety**: Full TypeScript support
 - **Fast Development**: Vite for lightning-fast HMR and builds
-- **AI Integration**: Google Generative AI support
-- **Firebase Integration**: Ready for backend services
-- **Responsive Design**: Mobile-first approach

 ## 🛠️ Tech Stack